 The farmers market has more than 100 shops and restaurants to explore.
-There are so many different places to eat with so many choices for food chances are you will stop at least a couple of the eatery’s.
+There are so many different places to eat (over 50) with so many choices for food chances are you will stop at least a couple of the food booths.

 Farmers market stores offer a remarkable selection of fresh fruits along with candy, baked goods, homemade ice cream, wines, meats, and poultry.